deckchairlabs/mesozoic/README.md

 });

 /**
- * Setup your entrypoints, relative to "root"
+ * Setup your entrypoints, relative to "root".
- */
-builder.setEntrypoints({
+ * A module graph will be built for each entry point defined.
+ * Remote dependencies will also be independently fetched and output,
+ * into each entry points "vendorOutputDir" at ./vendor */ builder.setEntrypoints({
   "./client.tsx": {